marklynch/ai-starter-template/README.md

 On first build the script will copy `.env.example` to `.env` and add your API keys.

-By default this will read evnironment variables from your host environment such as `OPENAI_API_KEY` and `ANTHROPIC_API_KEY` but you can use specific ones in the `.env` file if required.
+The container automatically reads environment variables from your host environment such as `OPENAI_API_KEY` and `ANTHROPIC_API_KEY` but you can override specific ones in the `.env` file if required.

 ### 2. Test Your Setup